 The Polis Director’s Fellows

 Polis: Center for Politics at Duke University’s Sanford School of Public Policy works to prepare future political leaders, to promote rich political discourse, and to use political science research to serve society.
-The Polis Director’s Fellows program provides Sanford’s undergraduate and graduate students with unique opportunities to make valuable contributions to the Duke and Sanford intellectual communities by participating in the production of innovative programming and research.
+The Polis Director’s Fellows program provides Sanford’s undergraduate and graduate students with unique opportunities to make valuable contributions to the Duke and Sanford intellectual communities by participating in the production of innovative programming.

 The Polis Director’s Undergraduate Fellows will develop strong leadership skills while helping to produce innovative programming that will foster rich political discourse around domestic and global political issues.
 Each working between 5-10 hours per week at a rate of $13 per hour during the fellows program semester, a team of 3 undergraduate fellows will help the Polis leadership team with program development and implementation.
 They will also take the lead in developing 1-2 student-driven events or projects that provide the Sanford and Duke communities with an opportunity to engage in rich discussion around an important political issue.
 Three students will be selected each semester.

-The Polis Director’s Graduate Student Fellows (MPP, MIDP, and Ph.D. students) will provide programmatic support to the Polis Leadership Team while conducting research that helps to solve some of our most pressing domestic and global political challenges.
+The Polis Director’s Graduate Student Fellows (MPP, MIDP, and Ph.D. students) will provide programmatic support to the Polis Leadership Team while working on projects that help to solve some of our most pressing domestic and global political challenges.
 These positions are hourly and paid according to the Sanford School’s hourly rate ranges for student workers.
 One student will be selected each semester.

 Two rounds of selection